Trump inauguration head pleads not guilty to being foreign agent - Bioreports

 He was also ordered to take only commercial flights, with no private jets, and is prohibited from making any foreign financial transactions or from making domestic transactions above $50 thousand.

-The bail package was requested by Assistant U.S. Attorney Nathan Reilly, who asked for a bail package “substantially similar” to what was imposed on Barrack in California.
+The bail package was requested by Assistant U.S. Attorney Nathan Reilly, who asked for a bail package “substantially similar” to what was imposed on Barrack following his arrest in California.

+“Of course I am innocent of all these charges and we will prove that in court,” Barrack said in a statement following his arraignment.

+“Three miles from here, standing in the middle of New York Harbor, is the Statue of Liberty, with a torch in her hand signifying enlightenment,” he said.
+“That statue is made of steel with a patina of copper.
+We’re in the middle of a very heated moment and I can only tell you that the hardest steel is forged from the hottest fire.”